-By 2050, the global population is projected to reach nearly ten billion people and challenge levels of peace around the world.
+By 2050, the global population is projected to reach nearly ten billion people and could challenge levels of peacefulness around the world.

 Over the next 30 years, the majority of the population growth will continue to take place in the world’s least peaceful countries.
 By that time, the Ecological Threat Register by the Institute for Economics and Peace finds that the 40 least peaceful countries will have an additional 1.3 billion people and will be home to more than half of the world’s population.

 Projections indicate that the populations of regions such as North America and Europe will decrease, while that of sub-Saharan Africa and South Asia will grow substantially.
 Sub-Saharan Africa is particularly vulnerable due to rapid population growth and food insecurity issues, with 14 countries projected to double their population by 2050.